Paul Gross, assistant professor of software development, is laser-focused on educating future software developers to meet workforce demand.

 Gross arrived at Maryville in 2017, and since then he has focused on educating future software developers.
 He designed the new master’s in software development and is developing the individual courses along with Mike Palmer, instructor of information systems.
 He has also revamped existing computer programming courses and created new classes in collaboration with colleagues across campus.

 He worked with Palmer and Stacy Hollins, PhD, associate professor of information systems, to redevelop the three, eight-week app development academic minor courses so that any student, regardless of major, can learn to build apps for the iPad and iPhone.
 Students in the minor learn by creating apps for non-profit partners.
 For example, students developed apps to support a social inclusion research project and to help market the Musial Awards.

 Partnering with Tom Spudich, PhD, associate professor of chemistry and forensic science, and Maryville athletics coaches, Gross developed a sports analytics course involving Maryville’s Cyber Fusion Center.
 Students work directly with coaches to identify questions about team strategy and performance that students can investigate with data.
 To date, the Saints baseball, softball, volleyball and bowling teams have benefited from the research.

 Off campus, Gross addresses the imperative for increased STEM education at high school and elementary school levels.

-• Gross also collaborates with Coxon to create STEM programs for Boys & Girls Clubs of Greater St. Louis.
-Funded by Boeing, the Code Creators grant adds robotics, app development and web development after-school activities to their offerings.
+In a second collaboration with Coxon, Gross helps create STEM programs for Boys & Girls Clubs of Greater St. Louis.
+Funded by Boeing, the Code Creators program adds robotics, app development and web development after-school activities to their offerings.